Reference guide A to Z of Working at Heights terminology

 What is the risk assessment for work at height in Working at Heights?

 Risk Assessment for Work at Height is a risk assessment framework for Working at Heights that stands for Task, Worker, Equipment, and Environment.
-Assessing these four factors helps identify and control work-at-height risks before any lifting activity.
+Assessing these four factors helps identify and control work-at-height risks before any work at height.

 What does Work at Height mean?